syswonder/hvisor-book-en/src/chap02/QemuRISC-V.md

 cd riscv-gnu-toolchain
 git rm qemu
 git submodule update --init --recursive
-# The above operations will occupy more than 5GB of disk space
+# The above operation will occupy more than 5GB of disk space
 # If git reports a network error, you can execute:
 git config --global http.postbuffer 524288000
 ```